vrachev/vrachev.github.io/src/content/notes/2024/repo-analysis.md

 ---
-title: "Repo Analysis (working title)"
+title: "A Look into the Most Starred Github Repos"
 pubDate: 2024-03-05
 ---
-# Repo Analysis (working title)

-Instead of writing a bunch of words, this edition will be mosty charts and tables (yay pictures!).

 In our never-ending quest to improve and expand our deal sourcing, I recently started a project to ingest GitHub data and see what we can find there.
-We already have a number of portfolio companies that began as OS projects: notably [Mermaid Chart](https://www.mermaidchart.com/), creators of [mermaid.js](https://github.com/mermaid-js/mermaid), [Pydantic](https://pydantic.dev/) and others).
-In total, around 20% of our portfolio companies began as OS projects before becoming a company, another 20% started their companies with the main technology built as an open source product, and a good chunk of the rest are builting at least some part of their product in the open.
-The prominence of OS in the dev tools / dev infrastructure space is no surprise, and our own investments further show that.
-It's also why we think there's a lot of sourcing potential by incorporating ecosystem aggregators, starting with GitHub, but also GitLab and others.
+We already have a number of portfolio companies that began as OS projects, such as [Mermaid Chart](https://www.mermaidchart.com/), creators of [Mermaid.js](https://github.com/mermaid-js/mermaid), and [Pydantic](https://pydantic.dev/), both of which are used by or directly impact millions of people.
+In total, around 20% of our portfolio companies began as OS projects before becoming actual companies, another 20% started their companies with the main technology built as open-source, and a good chunk of the rest are building at least some part of their product in the open.
+The prominence of OS in the dev tools / dev infrastructure space is no surprise, and our own investments further support that.
+It's also why we think there's a lot of sourcing potential in ingesting data from open-source ecosystems, starting with Github, but also Gitlab and others.

-There's lots to be said and argued about on the subject of open source - its definition and the various licenses, creator/user relationships, the role of commercial entities in the ecosystem, whether startups should OS their projects and more.
+There's lots to be said and argued on the subject of open source - its definition and the various licenses, creator/user relationships, the role of commercial entities in the ecosystem, whether startups should OS their projects and more.
 I'm not going to delve into that in this post, but for clarification, when I refer to open-source I'm using the layperson definition and including things like open-core and source-available.

 Now the fun stuff!
 As part of my work on this project, I also cooked up some fun charts and tables around the most popular repos on GitHub, measured simply by star count.
-All the data and code can be accessed in this project.
+All the data and code can be accessed [in this project](https://github.com/vrachev/github-repo-analysis).
 Feel free to run yourself or create your own charts.

 ## Top-line Stats

 I gathered the list of repos in Github over the past 5 years with more than 100 stars.
-Naturally, we expect as more time passes more repos will cross that mark, and that's what we get
+Naturally, we expect as more time passes more repos will cross that mark, and that's indeed what we get:
 ```
 Number of repositories in 2019: 34232
 Number of repositories in 2020: 33191